 But you’re only lying to yourself.
 And this is why curiosity alone won’t carry most men to the promised land.

-When you want a tattoo, sit through a few hours of pain, let it heal for a few days and you’re done.
-To get in the beard club it’ll take a few months, but there’s no discernible awkward stage or compelling discomfort.
-From stubble to full flowing beard you can keep it groomed and looking sharp.
+When you want a tattoo, you sit through a few hours of pain, let it heal for a few days and you’re done.
+To get in the beard club it’ll take a few months, but there’s no discernable stage that’s difficult to make it through.
+There’s little discomfort.

-Long hair must be earned.
-It’s like physical fitness: money cannot buy it, you cannot steal, inherit, or borrow it.
-It can only be gained through dedication and commitment.
+Money cannot buy it.
+You cannot steal, inherit, or borrow it.
+It can only be earned through dedication and commitment.

-That’s why when you see another longhair, there are certain things you know about him.
-You know he’s been through awkward length hair, which demonstrates to some degree he doesn’t care what other people think.
+That’s why when you see another guy with long hair, there are certain things you know about him.
+You know he’s been through awkward stage hair, which demonstrates to some degree he doesn’t care what other people think.
 You know he was willing to bear the temporary discomfort and complete his long hair journey.
 And he’s probably not a banker.

-Most people’s hair grows about ½ inch per month.
-If you figure your hair needs to be at least six inches to tie it up, that’s puts you at a minimum of one year.
-To be safe, figure it’s going to take at least 18 months to get completely free and clear of awkward stage hair.
+Most people’s hair grows about a half inch per month.
+If your hair needs to be at least six inches to tie it up, that puts you at a minimum of one year.
+Realistically, it will take at least 18 months to get completely free and clear of awkward stage hair.

-While you cannot actually make your hair grow faster, there are things you can do to promote faster growth (detailed in Quick Tips): keep it healthy and strong, avoid breakage, and keep yourself in good health.
+While you cannot actually make your hair grow faster, there are things you can do to promote faster growth: keep it healthy and strong, avoid breakage, and keep yourself in good health.
 But no matter what you do, it’s a waiting game.

 You can slick it straight back, which will require a powerful bonding agent, but using products is a slippery slope with awkward stage hair.
 It starts to look like you’re trying too hard, like this is actually your intended style, rather than a desperate means to an end.

 The safest bet is simply going with a “messy look.”
 It shows you’re not trying too hard, that this is intentional.
-It says, “yes, I have awkward length hair, it’s messy as hell and I’m comfortable with that.”
+It says, “yes, my hair is messy as hell and I’m comfortable with that.”
 And that portrays confidence.

 “Turns out longhairs and beardsmen may be in different clubs, but they go to the same bars.”

-The NaysayersPart of a concrete longhair gameplan is responding to people who boo you.
-First of all it’s your hair.
-Also it can be helpful to have a prepared statement.
+First of all, it’s your hair.
+But it can be helpful to have a prepared statement.

-One such response is, “I’m growing it out to donate it to charity.”
+One such response is, “I’m growing long hair to donate it to charity.”
 This will stop most naysayers in their tracks, but shouldn’t be used cheaply.
 If you use this to deflect negative comments, you must do so with intent and sincerity.

 Beyond that, a confident statement of fact that you’re growing long hair and this is simply part of the journey will serve you well.

-So be proud.
-Claim it and rock the shit out of it.
-Power through the awkward stage with courage and commitment.
+Until then, be proud.
+Claim it.
+Rock the shit out of it, and power through the awkward stage with courage and commitment.
 The Longhairs are waiting for you on the other side.